lmelikishvili/Homework20/README.md

-used fetures
+# **Used Features**
-MVVM architecture
+- MVVM architecture
-clean architecture
+- clean architecture
-Room Database
+- Room Database
-Dager Hilt
+- Dager Hilt
-kapc
+- kapt
-ksp
+- ksp
+ # Descrition
+ This feature is useful for people who lovesnature and fishing